[email protected]Click here for a list of useful faculty advisor resources.

 Once enrolled in a course a student may not be excluded by the belated imposition of course restrictions.
 Enrolled means enrolled unless a student has ignored prerequisites listed in the Course Catalog and/or published in the University Record.
 Faculty are obliged to accept students who add into their courses through SIS.

-Faculty who wish to enroll a student who is not on their wait list or permission list can use the Ad Hoc Permission function in SIS.
-This could result in a class being over-enrolled so caution is advised.
+Faculty who wish to enroll a student who is not on their wait list or permission list should use the Ad Hoc Permission function in SIS.
+Note that classroom capacity restrictions means that classes may not be over-enrolled beyond the capacity for the classroom.

 Every College student has a Faculty advisor.
 Students can verify the name of their advisor(s) in their Student Center in SIS.
-Students will seek out the advisor in the SIS as of October 21; those students with no advisor should contact their Association Dean.
+Those students with no advisor should contact their Association Dean.

-Enrollment is limited to 15 credits until all students have gained access to SIS; on November 11 students will be able to enroll in 17 credits.
+Enrollment is limited to 15 credits until all students have gained access to SIS; students will be able to enroll in 17 credits in August (date TBD).

-Undergraduate students wishing to enroll in College courses beyond the 5999-level should complete the "6000 Form" for the appropriate semester.
-Forms are available in Monroe Hall.
+Undergraduate students wishing to enroll in College courses beyond the 5999-level should complete the "6000 Form" for the appropriate semester and submit it through DocuSign.
 Students will need to seek permission from the instructor, the Director of the Undergraduate Major Program, their advisor and Association Dean; all signatures are required on the form.
 Courses in other schools must be approved by the instructor and the department chair.
 Signed forms should be submitted to Monroe Hall for final approval.

 Class section restrictions and authorized enrollments originate when departments submit courses to UREG.
 Departments can make changes and authorize closing enrollments by notifying UREG ([email protected]).